CoderDojoTC/ai-racing-league/docs/glossary.md

 #### Fifteen Degree Camera Angle
 The angle our cameras need to point down to have a good view of the road ahead.

+#### Normalized

+Values that have been converted into a standard that can be used across many situations.

+For example, we don't store the exact PWM ratios of the throttle and steering values in our catalog files.
+We convert these values into ranges from 0.0 to 1.0 so that all our machine learning models can share them.
+This is why we also need the configuration values when the drive commands are used to convert the normalized values back to the appropriate PWM ranges unique to each car.

 #### Pulse Width Modulation
 The way that we control the [Electronic Speed Controller] (ESC) and the servo by sending digital square waves with a variable ratio of the width of the positive part of the square wave.